-Today, Bitcoin has become one of the most popular decentralized currencies in the iGaming industry.
+Today, Bitcoin has become one of the most popular decentralised currencies in the iGaming industry.
 As is often the case, popularity and speculation go hand-in-hand.
 The legality of cryptocurrency gambling crops up frequently as well.
-Operators starting their online Bitcoin casinos, or any other cryptocurrency for that matter, are often confused by controversial facts and ambiguous decisions of authorities in regards to the cryptocurrency.
+Operators starting their online Bitcoin casinos, or any other cryptocurrency for that matter, are often confused by controversial facts and ambiguous decisions of authorities in regard to the cryptocurrency.

 Desiring to operate their business legally, they try to find out if offering gambling services for Bitcoin is legal, whether a Bitcoin casino needs to be licensed.
 Considering how rapidly the situation changes, it’s hard to identify a main global strategy.
 Each region has its own trends in relation to Bitcoin.
 This article is our research to determine how strict Bitcoin gambling regulation is.
 Join us and deepen your knowledge!